IBM/azure-marketplace-arm-templates/event-automation/prerequisites.md

 ![Topology](./images/topology.png)

 Whilst this topology and this guide depict the minimum prerequisites, a more comprehensive one that includes firewalls is recommended for a production deployment.
-It is recommended to deploy CP4I prior to restricting internet access as the marketplace listing requires access from the internet to the ARO cluster for the installation.

 ## Azure Red Hat OpenShift (ARO)